Whitby railway station

 Whitby is a railway station serving the town of Whitby in North Yorkshire, England.
 It is the southern terminus of the Esk Valley Line from Middlesbrough.
-The station is owned by Network Rail and services operated by Northern Trains for mainline services and the North Yorkshire Moors Railway for heritage services.
+The station is owned by Network Rail; its mainline services are operated by Northern Trains and its heritage services by the North Yorkshire Moors Railway.

 History

 Whitby's original railway station stood near to the end of the current platform, in the form of the offices, workshop and carriage shed of the Whitby and Pickering Railway; a single track horse worked line opened throughout in 1836.
 Its engineer was George Stephenson.

 In 1845, the W&P was taken over by the York and North Midland Railway and converted into a double tracked, steam worked line.
 The Y&NM built the present Whitby station to the design of its architect George Townsend Andrews, who also designed the locomotive shed and the goods shed.
 Andrews' station included a fine 'Euston Truss' overall roof which was removed by British Railways in 1953 and replaced by the present awnings.

 In 1854, the Y&NM helped form the North Eastern Railway, who later added two more platforms to help deal with traffic from the other branch lines that served Whitby; the Esk Valley Line finally opened throughout to a junction at Grosmont in 1865 while the coast line from Loftus opened in 1883 and from Scarborough in 1885.
 Block signalling replaced the time interval system in 1876 and brought Whitby an unusual three storey signal box to make it high enough to see over the adjacent goods shed.

-In 1900, the NER authorised the installation of Tile Maps at 25 of their stations.
+In 1900, the NER authorised the installation of tile maps at 25 of their stations.
 Whitby is one of nine stations left to have their map still in situ and intact.
 The other eight are at Beverley, Hartlepool, Middlesbrough, Morpeth, Saltburn, Scarborough, Tynemouth and York.